tiagomanunes/tiagomanunes.github.io/_writeups/dog.md

 <SNIP>
 ```

 And yeah, lesson learned from these two boxes, the `common.txt` directory wordlist would have found this and more.
 Just like in the other box though, the excitement was short-lived, because simply browsing through the `.git` database files didn't yield much of interest.
-The latest commit message told me about "url aliases", so I spent some time trying to find some, looking for new information:
+The latest commit message told me about "url aliases", so I spent some time researching those, trying to find a way to exploit them:
 ```
 $ curl "http://10.10.11.58/.git/logs/HEAD"
 0000000000000000000000000000000000000000 8204779c764abd4c9d8d95038b6d22b6a7515afa root <dog@dog.htb> 1738963331 +0000   commit (initial): todo: customize url aliases. reference:https://docs.backdropcms.org/documentation/url-aliases